From Wide to Deep: Dimension Lifting Network for Parameter-efficient Knowledge Graph Embedding: Experiments

 \paragraph{Parameter efficiency} In Table \ref{tab:param}, we show the parameter efficiency of LiftNet-based methods on the three datasets.
 The results are shown pair-wisely, i.e., the numbers of parameters required by 512-dimensional KGE models and those of corresponding LiftNet models, because they achieve similar link prediction accuracy.
 KGE methods with 16-dimensional representations are excluded due to their unsatisfying link prediction accuracy.
 As the results show, the LiftNet-based methods save $68.4\%$ to $96.9\%$ model parameters or the original models.
 Since the parameter size of LiftNet is negligible (324 parameters), the level of parameter efficiency is mainly affected by the ratio of entities to relations in the dataset.
 On the smallest UMLS dataset, which has the smallest entity/relation ratio (around $3$), LiftNet-based methods require approximately $28\%\sim 42\%$ model parameters of original KGE models.
 However, on larger WN18RR and FB15K237 datasets that have much larger entity/relation ratios (around $3722$ and $61$, respectively), they only require approximately $3.1\%$ and $5.1\%$ model parameters of the original KGE methods to achieve comparable link prediction accuracy.
 This makes LiftNet promising for real-world knowledge graphs such as Google knowledge graph that has billions of entities.
+We compare the memory usage of 512-dimensional KGE models and the corresponding LiftNet models.
+The results in Table \ref{tab:memory} show that adopting LiftNet can significantly reduce the memory usage, e.g., from around 160 MB (512-dimensional ComplEx) to 5 MB (16-dimensional LN-ComplEx) on WN18RR dataset.
+Meanwhile, the percentage of memory reduction is consistent to that of model parameters (Table \ref{tab:param}), especially on larger WN18RR and FB15K237 datasets, proving the reduction of memory usage is due to the fewer model parameters of LiftNet.

+We further discuss the impact of LiftNet on training complexity since it introduces additional neural layers to obtain entity representations.
+Specifically, we train each method for 100 epochs and then provide the average training time taken per epoch.
+As shown in Table \ref{tab:runtime}, by adopting LiftNet, the ratio of training time increases ranges from 1.08 to 1.33 times, with respect to 0.878 seconds to 0.814 seconds (LN-TransE to TransE, WN18RR dataset) and 0.052 seconds to 0.039 seconds (LN-DistMult to DistMult, UMLS dataset).
+The above results show that training time increases is insignificant compared to the improved parameter efficiency.